kandalevikramsingh/Machine_Learning/README.md

 # Machine_Learning
 Algorithms
-Machine Learning is a program that analyses data and learns to predict the outcome.
+/Machine Learning is a program that analyses data and learns to predict the outcome.